KankakeeCommunityCollege/newsroom-commit-history/_posts/2018-08-09-seminar-infectious-diseases.md

 The session meets Thursday, Sept.
 20 form 8:30 a.m. - 4 p.m. at KCC in the Auditorium.
 Course no. is HLTH 394A.A13.
 Cost is $79, and includes materials and six contact hours for respiratory care technicians, nurses, and nursing home administrators.
 Contact hours will be awarded following successful attendance at the event.

 This course does not award college credit.
 To register or for more information.
-Call 815-802-8207; go to www.kcc.edu/comejoinus (choose KCC Connect and search by course number); or visit the Welcome Center, located on the first floor of the KCC Workforce Development Center.
+Call 815-802-8207; go to [www.kcc.edu/comejoinus](http://www.kcc.edu/comejoinus){: target="_blank"} (choose KCC Connect and search by course number); or visit the Welcome Center, located on the first floor of the KCC Workforce Development Center.